citizenweb3/staking/Cosmos.md

 [![Screenshot-from-2020-10-21-16-32-42.png](https://i.postimg.cc/3xSHH1Sb/Screenshot-from-2020-10-21-16-32-42.png)](https://postimg.cc/XrCPff0w)

 That' it, well done!
 In the left upper corner of the screen, you will see a pop-up box that says that the tx was successful.
-Don't forget to manage your reward and to re-delegate the accumulated reward back to Citizen Cosmos to earn more.
+Don't forget to manage your reward and to re-delegate the accumulated reward back to Citizen Web3 to earn more.

 #### Cosmostation
 If you're using [Cosmostation](https://wallet.cosmostation.io/) with a ledger device, then - first make sure you have downloaded the Cosmos app.
 Connect your Ledger, input your pin and open the Cosmos app.
 Open a browser window and Cosmostation.